In the following image, you see two columns having similar names. Column E shows which names are exactly the same and which are not.

 =IF(logical_test, [value_if_true], [value_if_false])

-The IF function returns a value when the logical test is TRUE and returns another value when the logical test is FALSE.
+The IF function returns the second argument when the logical test (first argument) is TRUE and returns the third argument when the logical test is FALSE.

 Follow these steps: